godot-rust/book/src/register/virtual-functions.md

 The library also provides a dedicated trait [`ScriptInstance`][api-scriptinstance], which allows users to provide Rust-based "scripts".
 Consult its docs for detailed information.

-You can also configure scripts entirely programmatically, using the [`engine::Script`][api-engine-script] API and its inherited classes, such as [`engine::GDScript`][api-engine-gdscript].
+You can also configure scripts entirely programmatically, using the [`engine::Script`][api-class-script] API and its inherited classes, such as [`engine::GDScript`][api-class-gdscript].
 This typically defeats the purpose of scripting, but is mentioned here for completeness.

 ## Conclusion